joseguardo/IntelligentChunking/app/data/processed/original/chunks/24_information_undertakings.md

 - (ii) notify the Facility Agent of its intention to procure the contribution of a New Shareholder Injection in accordance with the terms of clause 25.4 (Equity Cure);
 - (iii) if there have been any changes to those members of the Group which are Material Companies since the last Compliance Certificate (or in the case of the first Compliance Certificate, since the Closing Date) list all Material Companies (other than the Parent, the Company and the Target) and set out (in reasonable detail) computations which determine those companies' classification as Material Companies;

+(iv) any payments made from the Retention Fund (as that term is defined in the Acquisition Agreement).

+(c) Each Compliance Certificate shall be signed by the finance director of the Parent (unless the finance director is not available whereby it shall be signed by another executive director) and, if required to be delivered with the consolidated Annual Financial Statements of the Parent, shall be reported on by the Parent's Auditors in the form agreed by the Parent and the Majority Lenders.

 # 24.3 Requirements as to Financial Statements

 (a) The Parent shall procure that each set of Annual Financial Statements, Quarterly Financial Statements and Monthly Financial Statements includes a balance sheet, profit and loss account (or equivalent income statement) and cashflow statement.
 In addition the Parent shall procure that: